Ethics and Integrity

 In My Good Hands: The Allstate Code of Ethics

-To support this effort, Allstate has developed a comprehensive Code of Ethics that applies to all employees and to our Board of Directors.
+Allstate’s comprehensive Code of Ethics applies to all employees and to our Board of Directors.
 The Code covers a range of topics, including conflicts of interest, workplace safety, harassment and discrimination, protection of data and insider trading.
 It is available at www.allstatecodeofethics.com.

 Training and communication